caicodes/artasce-website.web/DEVELOPMENT.md

 ssr ssg ...isg the nuxt 3 vue 3 train is running... sticking with it and gettnig gsappy up in here

+now for more nuxt goodness...

+## Fireplug module

+new nuxt only module and first nuxt 3 custom plugin by AC... nice... fireplug for nuxt, had issues with a vue plugin that will be resolved later...